-Currently, there is no public market for our securities.
-We have applied to list our units on the New York Stock Exchange, or the NYSE, under the symbol "GNPK.U" We expect that our units will be listed on the NYSE on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on the NYSE.
+Prior to this offering, there has been no public market for our securities.
+We have been approved to list our units on the New York Stock Exchange, or the NYSE, under the symbol "GNPK.U" We expect that our units will be listed on the NYSE on or promptly after the date of this prospectus.
 We expect the Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Jefferies LLC, the representative of the underwriters, informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions as described further herein.
-Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "GNPK WS," respectively.
+Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "GNPK" and "GNPK WS," respectively.